chr15t0/TO-DOO-iOS-App/README.md

 # TO-DOO-iOS-App
 TO DOOO, is a to do list app created for iOS platforms.
 It is created to help users get their life organized and keep them on track.
-With this app, users could list on tasks they wanted to complete through out the day, or even the future.
+With this app, users could list on tasks they wanted to complete throughout the day, or even the future.
 Users could input a due date for each task that they have created, and they could keep track on which task that they have completed by giving a checkmark at the right side of the task.

 This app is created using Swift and Firebase